rsyncOSX/birdsofprey/content/posts/commonkestrel.md

 ---
 *To be updated.
 Only a few pictures and text for now..*

-The common kestrel is a beautiful, small bird of prey.
-It is quite common, both in at sea level and in the mountains.
-I have observed and photographed the common kestrel close to my home and to my cabin in the mountains.
+The common kestrel, a small bird of prey, is renowned for its beauty.
+Its ubiquity extends across both sea level and mountainous regions.
+I have had the privilege of observing and photographing the common kestrel in close proximity to my residence and my cabin in the mountains.

 <!--more-->